Clothing Donation To Do’s

 Some old clothes can become dust rags used for cleaning while other types of clothes like shirts can easily be turned into dog toys.
 (Here is a great how-to video for cutting up old shirts and braiding them into chew toys — It’s a fun project for kids and if you create too many, local animal shelters often welcome toys of any kind to keep their pups entertained.)

-Recycle clothes, towels and bed sheets that aren't fit for donation:
+Recycle clothes, towels, and bed sheets that aren't fit for donation:

 If you can’t find any way to use your old clothes around the house you can always reach out to local nonprofits about helping you with textile recycling.
 Oftentimes, they may be able to facilitate taking your old clothes to textile recyclers.
 If you need a jumpstart looking into recycling options check out Secondary Materials and Recycled Textiles (“SMART”).